FAQ

 Verifiable computation allows developers to build applications that help Ethereum scale or even create applications that were not possible before, with enhanced privacy properties.
 We believe the future of Ethereum will be shaped by zero-knowledge proofs and our goal is to help increase its capabilities.

-What are the use cases for Aligned?
+What are the use cases for Aligned's stack?

 Why EigenLayer?